Transforaminal Lumbar Interbody Fusion (TLIF) in Princeton & Staten Island

 Why is minimally invasive TLIF performed?

-There are several possible conditions that may cause a person to undergo TLIF surgery, including:
+There are several possible conditions that may cause a person to undergo TLIF back surgery, including:

 - Degenerative disc disease